edgedb/edgedb/docs/datamodel/functions.rst

 .. note::

-  This page documents how to define custom functions, however EdgeDB provides a large library of built-in functions and operators.
+  This page documents how to define custom functions, however |Gel| provides a large library of built-in functions and operators.
 These are documented in :ref:`Standard Library <ref_std>`.